-In accord with the Drug-Free Workplace Act of 1990 and Section 120a of the Higher Education Act, California State University, Los Angeles provides the following notification to all its students, faculty members, staff members and administrators:
+In accordance with the Drug-Free Workplace Act of 1990 and Section 120a of the Higher Education Act, Cal State LA provides the following notification to all its students, faculty members, staff members and administrators:

 STANDARDS OF CONDUCT

 University standards prohibit the unlawful possession, manufacture, cultivation, use, or distribution of illegal drugs (as those terms are defined by State and Federal laws) on campus property.
 The University also prohibits the illegal possession, distribution and consumption of alcoholic beverages.